manojpanta/SweaterWeather/README.md

 }
 ```
 ## Listing Favorites
+User can list all their favorites by sending body that contains their API key to GET: `/api/v1/favorites` endpoint.
 The following example requests favorites for a user with an API key.
 ```
   GET /api/v1/favorites